Free Scale-Ready Assessment — see how your business scores on the 60-15-15 standard.Book yours →

 Step-By-Step Process a Fractional CFO Uses To Close a Round

 The best fractional CFOs follow a structured process that typically takes 3-6 months from initial engagement to closed round.
-Understanding this process helps you evaluate whether a potential partner has proven methodology.
+Understanding this process helps you evaluate whether a potential partner brings repeatable strategic finance leadership, not just a checklist process.
 After a comprehensive review of your current financial position, a key focus is assessing and optimizing financial performance to ensure your business is well-positioned for growth and investor confidence.

 1. Diagnose the Financial Story